In this series...

 An unexpectedly early snowstorm covered much of the former-Soviet countries I visited.
 I was sooo ready to ship my winter coat and boots to mom and head for Caribbean sunshine and sea.
 Being a flight routing genius by now, I globetrotted Cuba, country no. 87, (thank you mom and dad for my Canadian passport!), Dominican Republic, Haiti (which I went overland from DR and proved myself right to never ever listen to the media or fear-mongerers who haven't traveled), Jamaica, Antigua, Saint Kitts, Dominica, Barbados, Saint Vincent, Saint Lucia, Grenada, and Trinidad, with several free stopovers.
 I ended that journey in Guyana, with Suriname as the big country no. 100, woot woot!!!

-In the meantime, my business shifted from 1:1 coaching to group programs and masterclasses, which freed up my time even more and provided residual income.
+In the meantime, my business shifted from 1:1 coaching to group programs and masterclasses, which freed up my time even more and provided passive income.
 I had already, years ago, established a two-day work week, and working only first 3 weeks of every month.
 So I only needed good internet two days a week, which minimized the primary stress of a digital nomad.

 With Curaçao (Dutch territory), Belize (snorkeling in Ambergris Caye), Honduras (diving in Roatan), El Salvador (hiking Cerro Verde volcano), and Guatemala (meditating in silence for 10 days), I ended up travelling 56 countries within 52 weeks!
 I didn't plan it like that, I just followed the flow.
 When I wanted to stop, I stopped.
 When I wanted to move on, I moved on.